‘The Young And The Restless’ Star Kristoff St. John Will Be Laid To Rest Next To Son Who Died Tragically At 24

 “He was able to overcome so many things, but the death of Julian was just a breaking point for him in a lot of ways,” Stephanie Sloane, editorial director of Soap Opera Digest, told People.

-Kristoff St. John struggled in the years after his son’s death, including a drunk driving arrest and his own hospitalizations.
+Kristoff St. John struggled in the years after his son’s death.
+His struggles include a drunk driving arrest and his own hospitalizations.

 Kristoff had actually opened up about his son’s struggles in a 2014 interview with Soap Opera Digest, saying that Julian was diagnosed with schizophrenia and did not take his daily medication.
 The actor said that his son had been living in a local park rather than with either of his parents due to their strained relationships.